google/fuchsiaware/RELEASING.md

    ```

 4. Add the new version ID and a brief description of each change to the
    [CHANGELOG](CHANGELOG.md).
-Then push the change to your fork, and convert it
+Then push the change to your fork.
-	 into a pull request.

    ```shell
    $ git push --set-upstream origin $NEW_VERSION
    ```

-   Once the GitHub checks pass, merge the change.
+   Create a pull request, and verify the GitHub checks pass.

+   DO NOT merge the change yet.

 	_Your new version is **not yet published** to the VS Code Marketplace_

 5. Use `vsce` to generate the `.vsix` file for the new version, and then publish
    the new version, with the new version ID.